x3zapper/tp/docs/UserGuide.md

 `tags`: A `person` (contact) can have any number of tags (including 0).
 However, tags only accept alphanumeric characters, **this means spaces are NOT accepted**.

 `name`: A duplicate `person` is defined as any `person`s with the same name

+`timezone`: Timezone is a floating point number that represents the time offset from UTC in hours. floating point number:In computing, floating-point arithmetic (FP) is arithmetic on subsets of real numbers formed by a significand (a signed sequence of a fixed number of digits in some base) multiplied by an integer power of that base.
+UTC: UTC stands for Coordinated Universal Time, a single standard time reference
 </box>

 Examples: